Disney Plus: Disney is already flexing its Netflix rival

 Disney is betting big on its 2019 streaming service called Disney Plus, the entertainment giant's forthcoming service to stream almost all things Disney.
 It'll be the the hub to watch to big-budget Star Wars and Marvel Cinematic Universe films -- Avengers: Endgame will be available to stream starting Dec.
 11 -- plus all the Pixar movies and a bunch of original shows and movies based on those franchises and others.

+The characters and narratives of the Marvel Cinematic Universe will be knitted together between theatrical movies and the original series on Disney Plus.
+So if you want to stay up-to-date on storylines destined for theaters, you'll need to add a Disney Plus subscription to your diet -- and vice versa.

+Benedict Cumberbatch, for example, will be joined by Scarlet Witch actress Elizabeth Olsen in May 2021's theatrical sequel Doctor Strange: In The Multiverse of Madness.
+But to understand how Olsen's character arrived at the events on the big screen, you'll need to watch the Disney Plus original Wandavision slated for next spring.
+On the flip side, Avengers: Infinity War contains a clue to how Loki returns from his death in the Phase 3 finale to appear in the Disney Plus original Loki set for spring next year too.

-Much of the original programming planned for Disney Plus leans into the company's big-budget franchises like Marvel and Star Wars.
+Much of the rest of Disney Plus's original programming leans into the company's big-budget franchises like Star Wars and Pixar.
 Some shows -- like the live-action, big-budget The Mandalorian -- have completed filming and will be available at launch.
-Other Marvel spinoffs, like a show based on Avengers character Loki and WandaVision featuring Scarlet Witch and Vision, will debut in its second year.

-Disney seems confident in its original series already.
-The Mandalorian's cost per episode reportedly approached $15 million.
-By comparison, Game of Thrones didn't hit that kind of budget until its final season.
-And even though it won't premiere until Nov.
-12, executive producer Jon Favreau is already writing The Mandalorian's second season.
+And Disney is investing big in these originals.
+The Mandalorian's budget reportedly approached $15 million per episode-- by comparison, Game of Thrones didn't hit that kind of spending until its final season.
+And even though The Mandalorian won't premiere until Nov.
+12, executive producer Jon Favreau is already writing its second season.

 (CNET has a comprehensive list of all the titles Disney confirmed will be on its streaming service.)